How to Move to Another Country in 10 EASY Steps (May 2023 Edition)

 To make sure you don’t miss anything important, you’ll need a way of receiving physical mail while you’re living abroad.

-The best way to do this is by investing in a virtual mailbox service.
 These are handy because they give you an address in your home country to use for receiving mail.
 Each letter then gets scanned and uploaded so you can easily read it online.

 You could also ask a helpful relative or friend to receive your physical mail while you’re away, but this might not work so well for long-term moves abroad.